IntelPython/dpctl/README.md

 How to install?
 ===
 1. Install oneAPI and OpenCL HD graphics drivers.
-2. Install conda or minicconda (you can use the conda that comes with oneAPI).
+2. Install conda or miniconda (you can use the conda that comes with oneAPI).
 3. [Optional] Create and activate a conda environment:

     `bash conda env create -n dppl-env -f environment.yml`